 1 .
 A virtual assistant contract helps resolve disputes

-A mutual understanding between the client’s expectations and the services that a VA must deliver is vital in attaining business growth.
+A mutual understanding between the client’s expectations and the VA’s services is vital in attaining business growth.
 When the VA clearly understands the expected deliverable, it enables ownership of the responsibilities.
 Thus, allowing more efficient and productive outputs.

 If ever there’s a conflict that might pop up along the way.
-The VA contract will be guiding both the client and VA in resolving any disagreements.
+The VA contract will guide both the client and VA in resolving any disagreements.

 2 .
 A virtual assistant contract protects your reputation

 Embracing a virtual assistant enables your business to scale up.
-Through a written agreement, you ensure the VA’s output will not negatively impact your business’ reputation.
+You ensure the VA’s output will not negatively impact your business’ reputation through a written agreement.

 But, how can a contract make sure of it?
 An excellent agreement with a virtual assistant educates the VA about the business’s information confidentiality.
 It makes them aware of the things they’re not supposed to do, the information that they are allowed to share, and the level of their involvement in the business.